 As such, I switched to a native app.
 I built it in React Native, because I already had some familiarity with React.

-The Outshine firmware takes in commands over I2C or UART.
-Commands are four bytes long.
+The Outshine firmware takes in commands over I2C, UART, or Bluetooth.
+Initially, commands were four bytes long:

 [1 byte] Red channel[1 byte] Green channel[1 byte] Blue channel[1 byte] Animation command

 I2C support was added for Rover, UART support was added for debugging the Rover but was later used for the rave choker, and Bluetooth support was added for the V2 choker.

 The driver relies on one of two libraries, depending on the architecture:

 The app is built in React Native, using react-native-serialport to handle the USB serial communication and react-native-ble-plx to handle Bluetooth.
 I'm just using off-the-shelf components for the color wheel, buttons, and brightness slider.
 I didn't even bother to build a production version; I just keep the development

 .apk on my phone.

-The rave choker itself consists of a strand of NeoPixels connected to an Adafruit Pink RP2040 Feather.
-I'm using a "banana connector" as a clasp.
-It's wired to ground on both sides, so it's not electrically functional.
+The V1 rave choker itself consisted of a strand of NeoPixels connected to an Adafruit Pink RP2040 Feather.
+I used a "banana connector" as a clasp.
+It was wired to ground on both sides, so it wasn't electrically functional.

-The body of the choker is housed in a 3D-printed case, made from two parts that screw together using threaded inserts.
-The case has an open top to show off the pink RP2040, because I think it looks cool.
+The body of the choker was housed in a 3D-printed case, made from two parts that screw together using threaded inserts.
+The case has an open top to show off the pink RP2040, because I thought it looked cool.